-policies:well_known_addressing policy:https:addr list

-This specifies the hostname on which the server is running in SOAP mode, and the port number that it uses to listen for incoming secure Web service client requests.
+policies:well_known_addressing policy:https:addr_list This specifies the hostname on which the server is running in SOAP mode, and the port number that it uses to listen for incoming secure Web service client requests. orb_plugins Ensure that this includes "https" (rather than "http") among its settings.